Au-lit/utility/README.md

 # FAQ
 #### Where is the documetation?
 I don't see it in the code...
-See this repo wiki.
-(I dislike putting all the ducumentation in one single file).
+See this repo [wiki](https://github.com/Au-lit/utility-functions/wiki).
+(I dislike putting all the documentation in one single file).
 #### Why not C?
 Because [stb](https://github.com/nothings/stb) already exists for C. (and because it's not my language.
 And C++ is clearer.)
 #### Why is this not public domain?